Onboard your Playwright test suite

-Playwright Checks are currently in Alpha.
-Please join the Slack community to get live updates on feature development and get help getting started.
+Playwright Check Suites are currently in Alpha.
+Join the Slack community to get live updates on feature development and get help getting started.

 Before you begin